couchbase/cbft/DESIGN.md

 facilities will spawn, re-spawn and stop a single, cluster-wide instance of this new Managed, Global Planner (MGP) process.

-A simple version of the MGP is roughly equivalent to...
+A simple version of the MGP is roughly equivalent to this existing cbft cmd-line option...

     cbft -tags=planner ...